 The descriptions of DMT elves can vary from one person to the next, but there are some curious similarities that overlap with a lot of these reports.

 These entities are often described as benevolent, playful, prankish, and sometimes ornery.
-They have a childlike innocence yet possess a wisdom unfathomable by our human minds.
+They have a childlike innocence yet possess wisdom unfathomable by our human minds.
 They’re in some ways all-powerful — able to transmit complex ideas to us, teleport themselves and the psychedelic visitor to new locations, and can shift and change form at will.

-The machine elves almost always have something important to show us, but how people interpret their actions can vary a lot.
+The machine elves almost always have something important to show us, but how people interpret their actions can vary greatly.
 Sometimes they seem malicious — they may criticize or mock us for aspects of our personality we aren’t proud of.
 But ultimately, this criticism is viewed as a positive catalyst for changing negative aspects of one’s personality.